 About this app: For a different take on at-home workouts, MIRROR is indeed a mirror, but one that turns on and displays in a screen-like manner when paired with its coordinating app.
-The MIRROR library includes over 10,000 on-demand workouts across 50+ fitness genres like cardio, strength, yoga, and pilates, but you also have the option to tune in for live classes taught by instructors in NYC.
+The MIRROR library includes over 10,000 on-demand workouts across 50+ fitness genres like cardio, strength training, yoga, and pilates, but you also have the option to tune in for live classes taught by instructors in NYC.
 The companion app to the wall-mounted or stand-supported mirror is necessary to access workouts on the device, but it is also available on your iOS and Android smartphone or tablet instantly upon purchase.

 Available on: MIRROR Digital is available to MIRROR owners only, on iOS and Android.

 Good to know: With the purchase of MIRROR, following the free 30-day trial period, there is a 1-year commitment on the companion subscription app, after which you can subscribe on a month-to-month basis or cancel.

 12. Peloton Digital — Workouts for your stationery bike and beyond

 The Cost: Free 30-day trial.
 After your trial ends, digital membership costs $12.99 per month, or $39.99 per month for all-access membership.
 While hardware equipment from Peloton is not required for all of its digital content, costs to consider as you determine your desired use of membership include $1,895 for the Bike, $2,495 for the Tread, and $4,295 for the Tread+.